 You can do this by surveying your leads and asking them why they didn’t end up using their free trial, but only a portion of people are likely to respond.

-It’s up to you and the product team to look at your product analytics and see where most people fall off.
 There could be a particular interface or feature that is not as user-friendly as it could be that needs to be fixed.

 Similarly, if you are getting many people to raise their hands and sign up for a live demo, your sales team should be asking for feedback.

-_What do you like about the software/service?
+What do you like about the software/service?
 Is there anything you think we should add or that isn’t necessary?
-Does anything seem confusing? _
+Does anything seem confusing?

 At this stage, you’ve got the lead almost to the finish line, and your product and sales team are your reinforcements.

-Together the three of you need to make sure the offering is the best it can be to move people through the evaluation phase in a positive way to get the B2B sale.
+Together, the three of you need to make sure the offering is the best it can be to move people through the evaluation phase in a positive way to get the B2B sale.

 Stage 4: Action